JuanPabloDiaz/platzi/2022/practicoConsumoAPI_RESTconJs/readme.md

 This repo is part of a Platzi course called: "[Curso Práctico de Consumo de API REST con JavaScript](https://platzi.com/cursos/api-practico/)".

-Once I completed the "[Curso de Consumo de API REST con JavaScript](https://platzi.com/cursos/api/)"

-By doing this course, I learned how to consume a REST API with JavaScript.
-Discovered the communication flow between Frontend and Backend and made my first asynchronous requests using fetch.

-Put into practice everything you know about consuming REST APIs with JavaScript to create a project with a connection to a real API.
-Build a Single Page Application with hash navigation.
+After I undestood the concepts learned on the "[Curso de Consumo de API REST con JavaScript](https://platzi.com/cursos/api/)".
+I decided to put into practice everything I just learned about consuming REST APIs with JavaScript by creating a project with a connection to a real API.

+## Challenge 🎲

+I built a Single Page Application with hash navigation.
 Create a movie browser from TheMovieDB

-## Challenge 🎲

-I developed...

 <!-- BUILD WITH -->